 You can convert any image into a printable image by changing the Line Type through the Layers Panel.
 If you want to convert mutiple layers to print together, you can use the Flatten tool from the Layers panel.

 The Cricut image library contains Printable images which are pre-designed with decorative patterns.
-They come onto the design screen ready to print then cut.
-They show up in the Layers panel as a single layer and have a printer icon as the line type, indicating the image will be printed on your home printer then cut on the Cricut Explore machine.
+They come onto the design screen ready to Print Then Cut.
+They show up in the Layers panel as a single layer and have a printer icon as the line type, indicating the image will be printed on your home printer, then cut on the Cricut Explore or Maker machine.

 Once you have inserted printable images in your project, or changed your images' line type to Print, click "Make It" from Design Space.
-A preview of the image with 3 sensor marks will be shown.
+A preview of the image with an added cut sensor marking (rectangle outline) will be shown.
 Click "Continue" to proceed to the cut interaction.
-From there you can print the page using your home printer and place the paper on the Cricut cutting mat and feed it to the Cricut machine.
-The machine will scan for the sensor marks and cut around the image.

-At this time, the default material size for Print then Cut is 8 ½ x 11", and cannot be changed.
+At this time, the default material size for Print Then Cut is 8 ½ x 11", and cannot be changed.
 Colored materials or materials containing any kind of pattern may interfere with the cut sensor marks being read by the Cricut Explore machine.
-We recommend using an Inkjet Printer and 8 ½ x 11" white materials for all your Print then Cut projects.
+We recommend using an Inkjet Printer and 8 ½ x 11" white materials for all your Print Then Cut projects with Cricut Explore.
+The Cricut Maker, though, can Print Then Cut on light to medium colored papers.
 Use the Cricut LightGrip mat if you print on standard printer or copy paper.

-The maximum print size for Print then Cut is 8.75" x 6.25" for all browsers.
+The maximum print size for Print Then Cut is 9.25" x 6.75" for all browsers.